LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 5-rev_string.c - Write a function that reverses a string 6-puts2.c - Write a function that prints every other character
-	    starting with the first char, followed by new line
+	    starting with the first char, followed by new line 7-puts_half.c - Write a function that prints half of a string, followed by a new line